On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

-\subsection{Further results for the Ginibre process:}
+\subsection{Further results for the Ginibre process}

 Using the special structure of the Ginibre point process, we can improve on the threshold results of the last section.
 The radius regime for contractibility of \v{C}ech complexes over the Ginibre point process and zeros of GEF can be made more precise, as more is known about void probabilities in these cases.
-Once we have the contractibility or connectivity results, the upper bounds on the thresholds for vanishing of Betti numbers in this special case can be improved. \begin{thm}[Contractibility of \v{C}ech Complexes] Let $\Phi$ be the Ginibre point process or zeros of GEF, then there exists a $C_d > 0$ (depending on the point process) such that for $r_n \geq C_d(\log n)^{\frac{1}{4}},$ w.h.p.\ $C(\Phi_n,r_n)$ is contractible.
-Hence, $\beta_0(C(\Phi_n,r_n)) = 1,$ $\beta_k(C(\Phi_n,r_n)) = 0,$ $k \geq 1$ and $\chi(C(\Phi_n,r_n)) = 1$ w.h.p.\ for $r_n^2 = \omega(\sqrt{log n}).$ \end{thm} \begin{proof} The proof follows along similar lines as the proof of Theorem \ref{thm:cech_contract} except that in this case, the void probabilities are of strictly lower order and so, the radius for contractibility as well.
-More precisely, we know from \cite[Propositions 7.2.1 and Theorem 7.2.3]{Ben09} that for the Ginibre point process and zeros of GEF, $- \log(\pr{\Phi(B_O(r)) = 0}) = \Theta(r^4)$ as $r \to \infty$.
-All that remains is to substitute these bounds into the proof of Theorem \ref{thm:cech_contract} to derive the corresponding results for the Ginibre point process and zeros of GEF. \end{proof}
+Once we have the contractibility or connectivity results, the upper bounds on the thresholds for vanishing of Betti numbers in this special case can be improved.